Innovative Research and Economic Engagement

-Wolfspeed (formerly Cree), a global leader in silicon carbide technology, is investing $1 billion over six years to construct and equip a new, state-of-the-art, highly automated, 200 mm silicon carbide wafer fabrication facility.
+Wolfspeed (formerly Cree), a global leader in silicon carbide technology, is investing $1 billion over six years to construct and equip a new, state-of-the-art, highly automated, 200 mm silicon carbide wafer fabrication facility, which had its ribbon cutting in spring 2022.
 This public-private partnership will provide 430 million dollars in research and development and plans to create 600 full-time highly skilled technician and engineering positions at the Marcy Nanocenter on SUNY Poly’s Utica campus, which will provide internship and career opportunities for students and alumni.

-Wolfspeed has also committed to a $2M scholarship program over ten years, with the first cohort of student awardees receiving a total of $46,000 in January 2021.
-This initiative is also complementary to the announcement of the Dr. John Edmond and Dr. John Palmour SUNY Polytechnic Institute Endowed Faculty Chairs.
+Wolfspeed has also committed to a $2M scholarship program over ten years.
+This initiative is complementary to the announcement of the Dr. John Edmond and Dr. John Palmour SUNY Polytechnic Institute Endowed Faculty Chairs.
 The five-year, $1,500,000 funding underpins the continued expansion of science, technology, engineering, and mathematics (STEM) opportunities for students at SUNY Poly.

-Innovare Advancement Center – a SUNY, SUNY Poly, Griffiss Institute, Air Force Research Laboratory-Information Directorate Partnership
+Innovare Advancement Center – a SUNY, SUNY Poly, Griffiss Institute, Air Force Research Laboratory Partnership

 With Innovare Advancement Center having launched in fall 2020, it is emerging as a global catalyst to converge world-class talent with cutting-edge facilities and focused technology challenges to accelerate the development of game-changing capabilities that protect and empower our country.
 SUNY Poly is looking forward to additional ways to partner through this innovative collaboration, with faculty already engaged in research opportunities.